hrntsm/TAEC-Handson-Archive/README.md

 # TAEC-Handson-Archive

-This is archive of Tokyo AEC Industry Dev Group hands-on.
+This is my data archive of Tokyo AEC Industry Dev Group hands-on.

 More infomation about TAEC is [here](https://www.meetup.com/ja-JP/Tokyo-AEC-Industry-Dev-Group/)